Private Attorney vs. Public Defender: The Question Nobody Answers Honestly

 Because the difference between a good outcome and a bad one isn't about who's paying the bill.
 It's about whether someone is actually fighting for you.
 And you can evaluate that regardless of whether your attorney is court-appointed or privately retained.

 Here's the attorney accountability checklist.
-It applies to every defense attorney, public or private, $0 or $50,000.
+It applies to every defense attorney, public or private, regardless of what they charge.

 Communication

 If your attorney disappears for weeks at a time, that's a problem.
+Read how often your attorney should communicate.
 If they talk to you in legalese and get irritated when you ask questions, that's a problem.
 These are red flags regardless of their title or their fee.

 Motion Filing Activity